Skip to content

 Basic interactive session:

-srun -p interactive --pty bash
+srun -p batch --pty bash

 Customized interactive session:

-srun -p interactive -n 4 --mem=8G --time=2:00:00 --pty bash
+srun -p batch -n 4 --mem=8G --time=2:00:00 --pty bash

 Parameters: